Charleston, West Virginia Construction Accident Attorney

 If you were injured in a construction site accident, you may be entitled to compensation that you did not realize you were entitled to.
 Workers’ Compensation insurance benefits are inherently limited by built-in caps.
-Tiano O’Dell, PLLC has helped thousands of clients in Charleston and throughout West Virginia over the past 20 years.
+The Charleston, WV personal injury attorneys at Tiano O’Dell, PLLC has helped thousands of clients in Charleston and throughout West Virginia over the past 20 years.
 There is no fee to discuss your case.

 West Virginia Personal Injury Lawsuits and Wrongful Death Claims